-Parents across the world go through this, so know that you’re not alone in any struggles to get your children off to bed and to sleep.
+Parents worldwide go through this, so know you’re not alone in any struggles to get your children off to bed and sleep.
 You don’t have to struggle anymore, though.
 This guide is here to help.
 It’s the Bedstar Ultimate Guide to Getting Your Children to Sleep.

-Studies into children’s sleeping patterns have highlighted the importance of sleep for children, particularly in newborns, and the direct impact that sleep has on their mental and physical development.
-By the age of two years, a child will have spent more time during their life asleep than awake whilst on average, around 40% of a person’s childhood is spent asleep.
+Studies into children’s sleeping patterns have highlighted the importance of sleep for children, particularly in newborns, and the direct impact of sleep on their mental and physical development.
+By the age of two years, a child will have spent more time asleep than awake, whilst, on average, around 40% of a person’s childhood is spent sleeping.

-Sleep is such an important factor in a child’s development, and it is important to create an environment in which your child can get a good night’s sleep.
+Sleep is an important factor in a child’s development, and it is essential to create an environment where your child can get a good night’s sleep.

-Bedstar provides a range of kid’s beds that are ideal for helping your child get a good night’s sleep.
-The right children’s bed is an integral part of creating an environment that will encourage your child to sleep, with the child’s bed being the centrepiece to any kid’s bedroom.
+Bedstar provides a range of kid’s beds ideal for helping your child get a good night’s sleep.
+The right children’s bed is an integral part of creating an environment that will encourage your child to sleep, with the child’s bed being the centrepiece of any kid’s bedroom.

 When it’s time to put your child in bed, get into a bedtime routine.

-A light snack, a bath, and brushing their teeth all useful steps for getting your child ready for bed and sitting next to your kid’s beds and reading a book or story to your child can be a great way to help them relax and naturally fall to sleep.
+A light snack, a bath, and brushing their teeth are all valuable steps for getting your child ready for bed.
+Sitting next to your kid’s bed and reading a book or story to your child can be a great way to help them relax and naturally fall asleep.

-Once your child is asleep, try to stay away from their bed as much as you can.
+Once your child is asleep, try to stay away from their bed as much as possible.
 We know that it’s natural to rush straight to your kid’s bed as soon as they start to cry or as soon as they wake up, but this isn’t always the right action to take.
-Unless it is a serious issue such as sickness or falling, leaving the child to fall back to sleep can help them develop a natural sleep pattern and give them the message that they should go to sleep on their own.
+Unless it is a severe issue such as sickness or falling, leaving the child to fall back to sleep can help them develop a natural sleep pattern and tell them that they should sleep independently.

-Keeping the area around your child’s bed simple and relaxing whilst introducing a simple and effective routine can really make the difference in ensuring that your child gets a good night’s sleep
+Keeping the area around your child’s bed simple and relaxing whilst introducing a simple and effective routine can make the difference in ensuring that your child gets a good night’s sleep.